 This EPD is based on a life cycle assessment (LCA) conducted for the SCIDC that evaluates eight cement grades (OPC 42.5N, OPC 52.5N, MSRPC, SRPC, OWC, CEM III A, CEM III B and GGBS).
-This assessment follows the principles established by ISO 14040, ISO 14044, PCR 2019:14 - 'Construction products' - Version 1.3.3 and c-PCR-001 - 'Cement and Building Lime' (EN 16908:2017+A1:2022) (CEN, 2019; Erlandsson, 2022, 2024; ISO, 2006b, 2006a).
-The environmental impact indicators selected were based on the International EPD system requirements.
+This assessment follows the principles established by ISO 14040, ISO 14044, PCR 2019:14 - 'Construction products' - Version 1.3.3 and c-PCR-001 - 'Cement and Building Lime' (EN 16908:2017+A1:2022) (CEN, 2019; Erlandsson, 2022, 2024; ISO, 2006b, 2006a)The environmental impact indicators selected were based on the International EPD system requirements.
 They include global warming potential (GWP), acidification potential (AP), abiotic depletion potential (ADP) and others.

-This EPD declares the environmental impacts of Ordinary Portland Cement 42.5N (OPC 42.5N / CEM I 42.5N) manufactured at the Sharjah Cement Factory.
-It quantifies the environmental impacts of 1 metric tonne of OPC 42.5N from cradle-to-gate as per requirements of PCR 2019:14 - 'Construction products' - Version 1.3.3.
+This EPD declares the environmental impacts of an average product representative of Sulphate-Resistant Portland Cement (SRPC) and Oil Well Cement-A (OWC-A) manufactured at the Sharjah Cement Factory.
+Due to the identical raw materials and manufacturing process, the manufacturing of OWC-A is combined with that of SRPC.
+This EPD quantifies the environmental impacts of 1 metric tonne of SRPC and OWC-A from cradle-to-gate as per requirements of PCR 2019:14 - 'Construction products' - Version 1.3.3.

-2 General information
+General information